nabulator/nabulator.github.io/src/minipad.md

 A full-sized dance pad can be a bit heavy and unwieldy so why not make a mini pad.
 Some people call this a *travel pad*, which is an acceptable name if you're already deep in the dance community.
-A quick search reveals that it's actually more commonly used to a pad to change baby's diapers.
+A quick search reveals that it's actually more commonly used to mean cloth pad used to change baby's diapers.
 Perhaps the term mini-pad is snappier and memorable.  :D

 Unlike a real pad, you can tuck it under your arm pits and carry it like a skateboard and ride it to the moon.
 Portable and functional.
-Sure it slips a bit during playing but nothing a few heavy bricks can't handle.
-Also, does no time travel.
-Sorry
+Sure, it slips a bit during playing but nothing a few heavy bricks can't handle.
+Also, does no time travel. sorry~

 ![fake banner](./img/pad2_banner.png)